rodber/blog/_posts/2020/2020-07-23-hello-chevere.md

 featuredImage: /photos/2020-chevere.png
 ---

 I've created a PHP development framework, and I called it [Chevere](https://chevere.org/).
-I named it Chevere with the explicit intention to honor how [Chevereto](https://chevereto.com/) pushed me again into another stage of my career.
+I named it Chevere with the explicit intention to honor how [Chevereto](https://chevereto.com/) pushed me into another stage of my career.

 > The word [_chévere_](https://en.wiktionary.org/wiki/ch%C3%A9vere) literally means terrific, cool, awesome, nifty.
 Perfect naming for a software product!